VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 11.2 Justification

 Digital land records are the electronic means by which authoritative land-related documents are stored, maintained, and distributed.
+In a New England state as old as Vermont, it is understandable that land records currently maintained by municipalities are primarily analog, reflecting documents at times that may be more than a century old, far preceding anything remotely digital.

 Current efforts to digitize authoritative documents .
 Vermont Land Records Online A parcel is the container by which land records could be joined, enabling easy, map-based access to associated documents.